friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-s <path>`        : Path to a file to register fetch results in.

-`-u <ripe|ipdeny>` : Use this ip list source for download.
-Supported sources: ripe, ipdeny.
+`-u <ripe|ipdeny|maxmind>` : Use this ip list source for download.
+Supported sources: ripe, ipdeny, maxmind.

 Extra options: